POL-G-049, Version 2.1, 23 November 2020

 The Manager, Workplace Health and Safety shall work cooperatively with employees, business unit managers, Human Resources and WMAs during any workstation or workplace assessment and assist where necessary with the implementation of any required reasonable adjustment, to ensure the safety of all employees is maintained.

-Employees should disclose their disability, to their business unit manager or to the Human Resources manager, if or when it affects their ability to perform the inherent requirements of their position or it creates a health and safety risk to themselves or others in the workplace.
+Employees should share information about their disability, injury or illness, to their business unit manager or to the Human Resources manager, if or when it affects their ability to perform the inherent requirements of their position or it creates a health and safety risk to themselves or others in the workplace.

-To find an appropriate and reasonable adjustment, employees shall work cooperatively with their business unit manager, Human Resources, WMAs and the Manager, Workplace Health and Safety.
+To find an appropriate and reasonable adjustment, employees shall work cooperatively with their business unit manager, Human Resources, WMAs and the Work Health and Safety Manager.

 Employees shall accept the recommendations of workstation and workplace assessment and assist in the implementation of any reasonable adjustments while maintaining health and safety for themselves and any other employee in their area.